 "Field Experiment Estimate of Electoral Fraud in Russian Parliamentary Elections" (with Vasily Korovkin, Ruben Enikolopov, Konstantin Sonin, and Alexei Zakharov), [Data], Proceedings of the National Academy of Sciences, January 2013, 110(2): 448-452.

 “Firm Value in Crisis: Effects of Firm-Level Transparency and Country-Level Institutions” (with Ruben Enikolopov and Sergey Stepanov), Journal of Banking and Finance, September 2014, 46: 72-84

 “Politics, Instability, and International Investment Flows” (with Art Durnev, Ruben Enikolopov, and Veronica Santarosa), Journal of Corporate Finance, February 2015, 30: 299-324

 “Political Economy of Media Capture,” in Information and Public Choice: From Media Markets to Policy Making, ed. by Roumeen Islam, World Bank, 2008. pp.121-138

 “Media Capture: Empirical Evidence” (with Ruben Enikolopov), in Handbook of Media Economics, eds.
 Anderson, Simon, Joel Waldfogel, and David Strömberg, 2016, North-Holland, pp. 687-700

-“Media Persuasion, Ethnic Hatred, and Mass Violence: a Brief Overview of Recent Research Advances” (with David Yanagizawa-Drott), in Economics of Genocide, Mass Killing, and Their Prevention, eds.
-Anderton, Charles, and Jurgen Brauer, forthcoming in Oxford University Press
+“Media Persuasion, Ethnic Hatred, and Mass Violence: a Brief Overview of Recent Research Advances” (with David Yanagizawa-Drott), ch.
+12, in Economics of Genocide, Mass Killing, and Their Prevention, eds.
+Anderton, Charles, and Jurgen Brauer, 2016, Oxford University Press

 "Media Capture Outside Advanced Democracies," in Comparative Democratization APSA Newsletter, October 2015